mrzacsmith/pt31-api2-guided-starter/README-lesson-plan.md

 ## Use sub-routes

-When a resource makes sense within the context of another resource, in REST we create a sub-route.
+When a resource makes sense within the context of another resource, in REST we can create a sub-route.
 For our use case, we are interested in the dogs adopted by a particular adopter:

 ```js
 router.get('/:id/dogs', (req, res) => {